-Similarly, if you have an NPS survey in your app, newsletter, website, or at the bottom of every support ticket, you can follow certain responses up with a question around why they chose that number.
-This will give your customers a chance to send feedback you can collect and organize for your analysis.
+If you embed an NPS survey into your app, newsletter, website, or at the bottom of every support ticket, you can follow up certain responses with a question around why they chose that rating.
+This will give your customers a chance to send feedback you can collect for your analysis.

-You can also set up a box upon sign up or registration that asks “where did you find us” to get information about your best acquisition channels.
-This can reveal channels to invest in, and which to stop investing in.
+You can also set up a box upon sign-up or registration that asks, “Where did you find us?” to get information about your acquisition channels.
+This can reveal which channels to invest in, and which to cut.

 How to apply it

-If someone gives your company a 10 on their NPS survey and says “your team is all so helpful and friendly,” you can highlight that as one of your top benefits in your one-pager.
+If someone gives your company a 10 on their NPS survey and says, “Your team is so helpful and friendly,” you can highlight that as a top benefit in your one-pager.

 If more people find you with SEO than social media, but you’re investing heavily in social media ads, it’s time to switch over to search ads.

 5) Previous company publications

 Look through the customer data your company already has, such as surveys, case studies, and internal analyses.
 Ask what they did to prove market fit in the beginning, or how they decided which features to prioritize in the product roadmap, and if you can see those items.

 Many of those items may have aged out (such as a pre-launch survey to determine if there was an interest in the product or service), but you can still find plenty of useful quotes and other insights that are still relevant.